pj4746/sudoku/README.md

 # sudoku

-Use dpll algorithm to solve Satisfiability Problem and put it on sudoku solving
+Use dpll algorithm to solve Satisfiability Problem and put it on sudoku solving.

+This is an intergrated programming task which my college course required.